digital-asset/daml/docs/source/daml/reference/structure.rst

     ``exercise idOfContract NameOfChoiceOnContract with choiceArgument1 = value1; choiceArgument2 = value 2; ...``

 :ref:`fetch <daml-ref-fetch>`
-    Fetch a contract instance using its ID.
+    Fetch a contract using its ID.
 Often used with assert to check conditions on the contract’s content.

     ``fetchedContract <- fetch IdOfContract``